Improved Fixed-Rank Nystr\"om Approximation via QR Decomposition: Practical and Theoretical Aspects: Introduction

-To our knowledge, the modified Nystr\"om method was not discussed in the literature until our preliminary preprint \cite{pourkamali2016rand}, though its derivation is straightforward and so we suspect it may have been previously derived in unpublished work.
+To our knowledge, the modified Nystr\"om method was not discussed in the literature until our preliminary preprint \cite{pourkamali2016rand}, though its derivation is straightforward and so we suspect it may have been previously derived in unpublished work; our main contribution is the mathematical analysis.
 Due to the importance of rank reduction in the Nystr\"om method, there are two recent works \cite{wang2017scalable,tropp2017fixed} that independently study the approximation error of $\llbracket\CC\WW^\dagger\CC^T\rrbracket_r$, when landmark points are selected from the input data set.
 However, there are two principal differences between this work and the aforementioned references.
-First, the main focus of this paper is to directly compare the standard and modified Nystr\"om methods, and provide both theoretical and experimental evidences on the effectiveness of modified Nystr\"om.
-Second, we present theoretical and experimental results for the important class of out-of-sample landmark points, which often lead to accurate Nystr\"om approximations \cite{zhang2010clusteredNys}.
+First, the main focus of this paper is to directly compare the standard and modified Nystr\"om methods, and provide both theoretical and experimental evidences on the effectiveness of modified Nystr\"om, while \cite{wang2017scalable,tropp2017fixed} do not provide results comparing the two methods.
+Second, we present theoretical results for the important class of out-of-sample landmark points, which often lead to accurate Nystr\"om approximations.